colbenkharrl/alex-blog/README.md

 6. **Start the Development Server:**

-   - With all dependencies installed, start the development server by running:
+   - Start the development server by running:

      ```bash
      yarn start